|

 This section describes the hardware and software requirements for the host system.

 The above specifications should be considered the minimum; bigger or faster is always better!
-In particular, virtualization software will benefit greatly from (1) additional RAM and (2) a faster CPU, in that order.
+In particular, virtualization software will benefit greatly from (1) additional RAM, (2) a faster CPU, and (3) more CPU cores, in that order.

 Any software chosen by your organization.
 Please notify us of your choice so that the courseware can be customized appropriately, if necessary.

-Example choices include VMware (the VMPlayer software is sufficient), VirtualBox, VirtualPC, Parallels, and others.
+Example choices include VMware (the VMware Player software is sufficient), VirtualBox, VirtualPC, and Parallels.
+There are others as well.

 This consists of SUSE Enterprise Linux and SUSE Enterprise Desktop.